fabio914/RealityMixer/README.md

 # Reality Mixer <br/> *Oculus Quest Mixed Reality For iOS*

-This is a standalone Oculus Quest Mixed Reality app for iOS that doesn't require a PC for generating Mixed Reality content.
+This is a standalone Oculus Quest Mixed Reality app for iOS.
+It is able to generate VR gameplay videos in Mixed Reality without a PC and without a green screen.

 This project is based on the [Oculus MRC plugin for OBS](https://github.com/facebookincubator/obs-plugins/tree/master/oculus-mrc), it uses [SwiftSocket](https://github.com/swiftsocket/SwiftSocket) to handle the TCP connection with the Oculus Quest, FFMPEG with Apple's VideoToolbox to decode the stream, and ARKit for the "virtual green screen".
 It also requires [Carthage](https://github.com/Carthage/Carthage).

+## Requirements

+ - Oculus Quest 1 or 2 with the [Oculus MRC Calibration app](https://www.oculus.com/experiences/quest/2532132800176262/) version 1.7 installed.
-This is app is still a prototype and it requires an iPhone/iPad with an A12 chip or newer.
-A device with LiDAR is recommended for better results.
+ - iPhone or iPad with an A12 chip or newer, running iOS 14.
+The LiDAR sensor is optional but recommended for better results.
+ - 5 Ghz WiFi network.
+ - A compatible VR game (check this [page](https://creator.oculus.com/mrc/) for a list of the officially supported games).

+Note that this is app is still just a prototype, use at your own risk.

 ## Examples